AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st foodplace to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd foodplace to be `Betsy Crower` and clears all existing tags.

+### Adding a note to a foodplace : `note`

+Adds / edits the note of an existing foodplace in the address book.

+Format: `note INDEX [note]`

+* Edits the foodplace at the specified `INDEX`.
+The index refers to the index number shown in the displayed foodplace list.
+The index **must be a positive integer** 1, 2, 3, …​
+* You can remove the foodplace’s notes by typing not specifying any notes after `INDEX`.
+* Note have a maximum character limit of 100.
+* Note only allows ASCII-printable characters.
+You may refer to [here](http://facweb.cs.depaul.edu/sjost/it212/documents/ascii-pr.htm) for the characters that are accepted.

+Examples:
+* `note 2 Good customer service!` Adds / Edits the note of the 2nd foodplace to be `Good customer service!`.
+* `note 2` Removes any notes of the 2nd foodplace.

 ### Locating foodplaces by name: `find`